Guidelines for visiting archaeological sites

 Further south, the upper forks of Slickrock Canyon

-and Johns Canyon have many sites, all within reach of a day hike.
+have many sites, all within reach of a day hike.
 North of UT 95, one of the most concentrated group of ruins is in the north and south forks of Mule Canyon

 , both easily accessed from the highway.
-South of UT 95 and east of UT 261 the canyons are a little harder to get to, requiring longer drives on unpaved roads, but contain equally good, well preserved ruins - major drainages are Fish Creek
+South of UT 95 and east of UT 261 the canyons are a little harder to get to, requiring longer drives on unpaved roads, but contain equally extensive, well preserved ruins - major drainages are Fish Creek

 , Owl Creek, McCloud Canyon, Road Canyon (north and south) and Lime Canyon.
 The easternmost ruins in the Cedar Mesa area are found on the less steep east side of Comb Ridge